litestar-org/litestar/docs/usage/17-exceptions.md

 </figure>

 Because of the above structure, the exceptions raised by the ASGI Router itself, namely `404 Not Found` and `405 Method Not Allowed` are handled only by exception handlers defined on the app layer.
-Thus if you want to affect these exceptions, you will need to pass the exception handlers for them to the Starlite constructor and cannot use other layers for this purpose.
+Thus, if you want to affect these exceptions, you will need to pass the exception handlers for them to the Starlite constructor and cannot use other layers for this purpose.